serde-rs/serde-rs.github.io/src/attributes.md

 - ##### `#[serde(deserialize_with = "path")]`

-  Deserialize this field using a functin that is different from its implementation of `Deserialize`.
+  Deserialize this field using a function that is different from its implementation of `Deserialize`.
 The given function must be callable as `fn<D>(&mut D) -> Result<T, D::Error> where D: Deserializer`, although it may also be generic over `T`.
 Fields used with `deserialize_with` do not need to